Stuart Neil

 Stuart Neil is professor of virology at King's College London.
-He is a Wellcome Trust Principal Research Fellow, and heads the Infectious Diseases department at King's College.
+He is a Wellcome Trust Senior Research Fellow, and heads the Infectious Diseases department at King's College.

 He is a graduate of the University of Warwick (BSc 1997) and holds a Ph.D.
 (2001). from University College London.

 He is the recipient of numerous grants for research on SARS-CoV-2, HIV, and Ebola virus.